• Skip to main content

 Making Nanban sauce from soy sauce, sake, sugar, ginger and vinegar.

-• Add 2-inches of oil to heavy bottomed pot and heat to 340 degrees F (170 C) and prepare a wire rack and pan.
+• Add 2-inches of vegetable oil to heavy bottomed pot and heat to 340 degrees F (170 C) and prepare a wire rack and pan.

 Trimming chicken legs for making Chicken Nanban.

-• Dust the chicken with flour.
+• Dust the chicken with ¼ cup all-purpose flour.

 Dusting chicken in flour.